3dcitydb/3dcitydb/Oracle/SQLScripts/README.txt

 7. Documentation
 ----------------

-A comprehensive documentation on the 3D City Database version 3.0 can be found on the project's website at https://github.com/3dcitydb/3dcitydb.
+A comprehensive documentation on the 3D City Database can be found on the project's website at http://www.3dcitydb.net/3dcitydb/documentation/

 8. Cooperation partners and supporters